Startup Costs Entrepreneurs Should Know

 Inventory

-A variable cost, inventory expenses will typically depend on the number of sales your startup is making.
-A few factors that can affect the number of inventory costs you can expect are the time of year, state of the economy, and state of the market, such as its saturation level.
+Inventory expenses will typically depend on the number of sales your startup makes.
+A few factors that can affect the number of inventory costs you can expect are the time of year, the state of the economy, and the state of the market, such as its saturation level.

 Marketing